Fate101/Stormfox-HUD-and-ULX-Module/README.md

 # StormFox 1 & 2 Hud
 This is for Garry's Mod and the StormFox 1/2 Addon.
 This adds a simple clock to your hud reflecting the StormFox time.

+Includes ULX & SAM Modules to be able to change the time via said Systems

 ![Current version of clock with server name enabled](https://i.imgur.com/BxslrHr.png)

 ## Installation